-Where did that youthful idealism go?
+Where did that teenage idealism go?
 Those outrageous, brilliant, or just plain silly ideas you had of how the world could become a better place?

 Go one-to-one with a reclining chair, a team of adolescent experts, and an outdoor foolhardy adventure.
-All there to probe the current pulse of your idealism lost or found…
+All there to probe the current pulse of your hopes and dreams, lost or found…

 A solo journey where you are never alone – always in the midst of a whirlwind of teen action, whirling you from place to place, throughout the city and through your memories, dreams, hopes and losses.

 Part research, part rehabilitation and part playful tumble over our supposed wisdom, scars, cynicism and reckless dreaming.
 An encounter with your teenage self that you will never forget (no matter how hard you try).

 Has all the adrenaline-charged thrill of teenage love. …it’s also a journey into the self, and there are some fascinating moments when the spectacle of the city and the spectacle of yourself meet and spark in interesting ways.Lyn Gardner, The Guardian

 A teenage joyride into rediscovering the child withinNeil Cooper, Herald Scotland

 ‘Forever Young’ is a beautiful reminder that teenagers are complex beings …and that it’s best to keep a little bit of that young idealism and rebellion with youTime Out, Edinburgh